 I talked to the doctors three times, each time for more than an hour.
 I took notes, and if I would try to present all of them, it would have to write many articles.
 Each sentence would have at least 10 extended interpretations.
 Should these additional avenues of discussion would ignite interest, we can manage these discussions on-line.

-Twenty-three years ago, I have produced an instructional pre-event and post-event sports massage DVD.
-Presented hands-on step-by-step pre-event and post-event massage protocols, stressed the importance of each technique.
-At the same time, during performing hands-on techniques, the DVD stresses the importance of must do the release of acetylcholine techniques.
+Twenty-three years ago, I have produced an instructional pre-event and post-event sports massage medical massage educational video, Presented hands-on step-by-step pre-event and post-event massage protocols, stressed the importance of each technique.
+At the same time, during performing hands-on techniques, the medical massage educational video stresses the importance of must do the release of acetylcholine techniques.
 Today even more clarity I realize how important it is to incorporate these techniques in pre-event sports massage, as well in other types of medical-massage.
 And knowing what I know today I appreciate this awesome massage protocol I was performing for forty-six years.
 The effect of this protocol is not releasing acetylcholine only, but the success of the massage procedure can be assessed by improvement and normalization of blood volume in the capillary network.
 By succeeding in it, we should expect improvement in the functioning of internal organs and the Muscular skeleton system.

 I had this conversation with you, as a clinician to clinician.
 I didn't even try to search for references.
 Besides I am not that good at doing searches.
 Besides, I am against the practice of finding data produced by orthopedic surgeons for example and attempting to adjust it to massage protocols.
 We are in a different business; treating the same disorders, but using different techniques and approaches.